cornell-zhang/catalyst2018/lab1/README.md

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/CMOS Inverter.png" width="400">
     <font size="2">
-        <figcaption> Figure 6: CMOS Inverter Circuit <br></br> </a>
+        <figcaption> Figure 6: CMOS (Complementary MOS) Inverter Circuit <br></br> </a>
     </figcaption>
     </font>
 </figure>

 There multiple labels in the figure.
 The 'G' stands for Gate which is where input voltage will be applied.
 The gate is not directly connected to the rest of the circuit but provides a voltage difference from the gate to the circuit.
-This is very similar to a capacitor.
 In digital logic, the gate voltage is the same as input voltage.
 'D' stands for Drain and 'S' stands for Source.
 For the MOS to change behavior, the gate voltage must be regulated such that the difference between the gate and source voltage meets some threshold.
 For NMOS, the gate to source voltage difference must greater than the threshold voltage for current to flow at all.
 For PMOS, the gate to source voltage difference must less than a threshold voltage for current to flow through it.
 Notice that the PMOS and NMOS have the drain connected to the output.
 For PMOS, current will flow from the source to drain and for the NMOS, current will flow from the drain to source.
-Thus, the characteristics of the PMOS and NMOS transistors gives us intuition on why PMOS is closed when input to gate is low and vice versa for NMOS.

 Wire up an inverter circuit using both a PMOS and NMOS transistor.
 An inverter inverts the input signal.
-A HIGH signal becomes low while a LOW signal becomes HIGH.
+A high signal becomes low while a low signal becomes high.
 This is also known as a NOT gate where the output is the opposite of the input as seen in Figure 7.
 The bar above the A means that we are inverting the value of A. In Figure 7, the bubble or circle at the tip of the triangle facing Y is the symbol for NOT.
 We will be observing other logic gates later in the session; some gates will have circles attached to the input or output terminals.
 These suggests that we are inverting the terminal.
-Before proceeding with your implementation, try to determine the values of the circuit for each combination of inputs (this is called a truth table).
+Before proceeding with your implementation, try to determine the output of the circuit for each possible input (this is called a truth table).

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/Notgate.PNG" width="200">